 - If ABS functionality is not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
-Press the M button to return to the Main Menu. - If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display.
+Press the SYSTEM MENU (3) button to return to the System Menu. - If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+See VEHICLES COVERED on page 5 for vehicle compliance verification information.

-- Ensure your vehicle is OBD2 compliant.
-See VEHICLES COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER 🕘 button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (S) button to return to the System Menu. - Communication Error Contact technical support for more information.
+Press D to re-link.

+Press O for System Menu

+- Turn the ignition off, and disconnect the Scan Tool.

 - Contact Technical Support for assistance.